 1.3 Notification after install

-After install you'll get a notification that enable cache and brings you to the dashboard automatically.
+After install, you'll get a notification that enables cache and brings you to the dashboard automatically.

 II.
 WP SPEED OF LIGHT DASHBOARD